Sindos railway station

 Sindos railway station (Σιδηροδρομικός σταθμός Σίνδος) is a railway station that serves the suburb of Sindos in the municipality of Delta, Thessaloniki regional unit, Greece.
 Opened on 9 September 2007, along with the suburban railway.
-The station is served by Regional stopping services Florina, Kalambaka, Palaiofarsalos and Thessaloniki, and since 9 September 2007 by Proastiakos Thessaloniki services to Larissa, Edessa, and Thessaloniki.
+The station is served by Regional stopping services Florina, Kalambaka, Palaiofarsalos and Thessaloniki, and since 9 September 2007 by the Thessaloniki Regional Railway (formerly the Suburban Railway).
 In the future, the station will join the Thessaloniki Metro through an extension from NSSTH and Kordelio.
 The old station building will house the museum of the Balkan Games.

 History

 Opened in 1877 in what was then the Ottoman Empire, by the Société du Chemin de Fer ottoman Salonique-Monastir, a branchline of the Chemins de fer Orientaux from Thessaloniki to Bitola.
 During this period Northern Greece and the southern Balkans were still under Ottoman rule.
 Sindos was annexed by Greece on 18 October 1912 during the First Balkan War.
 On 17 October 1925, The Greek government purchased the Greek sections of the former Salonica Monastir railway and the railway became part of the Hellenic State Railways, with the remaining section north of Florina seeded to Yugoslavia.

 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971 the station and most of Greek rail infrastructure where transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.
 In 2001 the infrastructure element of OSE was created, known as GAIAOSE, it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.